Hrishikeshkunchepu/Color-detecting-RC-car_raspberrypi3b-/README.md

 Tivac LaunchPad has been employed, because the GPIO of Raspberrypi3b+ has 3.3 volts. which do not support the motor driver IC.  serial communication (UART) between TM4c123 microcontroller and Raspberrypi3b+

+Alternatevely Optocoupler can also be used instead of Microcontroller.